Jwink3101/syncrclone/docs/config_tips.md

 # Configuration Tips

 The use of a Python configuration file makes this very flexible.

-Some tips are included
+Most of the tips are **in the config file** but some are also addressed here.

 ## Paths